GiorgioPeng/BrigeGame/README.md

 # The cousework of software development in 2019
+> If you want to play, please download the img file and the game.jar
 ## rules:
 - use the limited planks and the stumps to go to the another side of the plank
 - you can not catch the plank when you are standing on the bottom stump